robertvoy/ComfyUI-Flux-Continuum/README.md

 - **Sampler Parameter Packer**: Consolidates sampler settings with tabbed interface
 - **Sampler Parameter Unpacker**: Extracts packed parameters for workflow integration
 - **Batch Boolean**: Smart batch processing control.
-Adds the second input image to the batch only if conditon is met
+Adds the second input image to the batch only if condition is met
 - **Flux Continuum Model Router**: Intelligent model selection and routing.
 Designed specifically for this workflow
 - **Configurable Draw Text**: Takes an input from a Draw Text Config node with text style settings and renders text on top of an image